SourceCodeOER/miscellaneous/README.md

 Using [Docker Compose](https://docs.docker.com/compose/gettingstarted/) :

 ### For production

+( Useful to get the fresh application deployed on a production server )

 ```
-docker-compose up -d
+docker-compose docker-compose-prod.yml up -d
 ```

 ### For testing

-Useful for instance to get feedbacks/reviews about the application with some real data :
+( Useful for instance to get feedbacks/reviews about the application with some real data )

 ```
-docker-compose -f docker-compose.yml -f docker-compose-test.yml up -d
+docker-compose docker-compose-test.yml up -d
 ```